 Evolution is most simply defined as descent with modification.
 Biologists’ understanding of evolution since the 1940s is called the modern synthesis1)Or neo-Darwinian synthesis., the synthesis being between evolution through natural selection and the science of genetics.2)Or between morphology and genetics.

 - Natural selection operates when random changes in genes improve the ability of the individuals possessing those genes to survive long enough to reproduce successfully and pass the changes on to their offspring.
 One then says that differential reproduction has taken place.
-The superior survival rate of these individuals because of this adaptive trait will assure that over time, their relative numbers will increase.
+The superior survival rate of these individuals because of this adaptive trait will assure that, over time, their relative numbers will increase.
 In terms of population genetics, the frequency of their alleles will increase in the gene pool.

-- Genetic drift occurs when a chance variation (due to mutation) reproduced and then gradually become important in the gene pool.
+- Genetic drift occurs when a chance variation (due to mutation) reproduces itself and then gradually becomes important in the gene pool.
 According to statistics, the range of values of a trait will be well represented by the normal distribution (the famous “bell curve”) in a large population of samples.
 Since a large population furnishes numerous possible mates, any variation probably will be quickly diluted.
 Therefore, genetic drift takes place more often in smaller populations which are less statistically significant.
 Genetic drift occurs most frequently when a sub-group of a population becomes physically separated from the main group, say, due to emigration to an island or environmental isolation by the forming of a new body of water or a mountain ridge – or even just due to large distances between extremities of a vast landmass.
 The small group may then change sufficiently to form a different species.
-Such speciation (formation of a new species) due to an external barrier to gene flow is called allopatric5)Also referred to as geographic or vicariant.
-(Greek for “another country”).
+Such speciation (formation of a new species) due to an external barrier to gene flow is called allopatric5)Also referred to as geographic or vicariant., (Greek for “another country”).
 Since it is due to chance, genetic drift need not be adaptive.
-Natural selection, on the contrary, is adaptive and so can not bring about evolution of a trait which is bad for the organism.
+Natural selection, on the contrary, is adaptive and so can not bring about evolution of a lasting trait which is bad for the organism.

 - Gene flow (or migration) is similar to genetic drift, but involves the immigration of individual organisms or alleles into one population from another.
 Pollen blown by wind may be an example of gene migration.
 The result is that genes flow from one population to another.

 The notion of species has been much discussed in the history of biology before arriving at the current definition of a species as “groups of interbreeding natural populations, which are reproductively isolated from other such groups”.6)Dobzhanksy, cited by Reznidk (2010), 144.
-This means that two groups do not mate to produce viable offspring for one of two reasons: Either (1) they are geographically isolated by necessity or by choice; or (2) their genetic differences are such that they cannot produce viable offspring, or “fertile hybrids”.7)Coyne and Orr, cited by Reznidk (2010), 144.
+This means that members of two different groups do not mate to produce viable offspring for one of two reasons: Either (1) they are geographically isolated by necessity or by choice; or (2) their genetic differences are such that they cannot produce viable offspring, or “fertile hybrids”.7)Coyne and Orr, cited by Reznidk (2010), 144.

 However, not much is known about the sexual reproduction of, e.g., bacteria or fossils.
 So in many cases, biologists must fall back on observation of physical or genetic similarities for distinguishing species.
 It also happens that observed differences do not amount to differences in species.
 The case is complicated.